Norman Clapham: Career

 Clapham was born in Wakefield, West Riding of Yorkshire, in 1879, and emigrated to Canada where he was employed as a journalist.
 During World War I he worked as a comedian, entertaining Canadian troops.

 He subsequently found work as a clerk with the British civil service, working at the Board of Trade.
 He was engaged to entertain a smoking concert arranged by his employer, and was "discovered" there by the BBC.
-Although many records of his early radio broadcasts are lost, it is known that his BBC debut was on 31 May 1923.
+It is known that his BBC debut was on 31 May 1923.

 He performed in the guise of John Henry, a "lugubrious Yorkshireman".
 Denis Gifford described John Henry as "the first comedian to become a national personality through radio".
 In 1925, he introduced his wife, Blossom, into the comedy show An Hour in a Restaurant.
 Henry was hen-pecked by his wife, a role latterly played by Gladys Horridge.
 According to Gifford, "the team of John Henry and Blossom... can be considered the start of domestic comedy in radio."
 Other characters referred to in his monologues and sketches were Henry's dog 'Erbert (an "almost collie") and Henry's friends Joe and Emma Murgatroyd.

 Between 1925 and 1932, a number of commercial gramophone recordings of his sketches were released on the His Master's Voice label.
 Some of these also featured Horridge.
 Clapham and Horridge toured Australia and New Zealand.

 Henry also appeared as the subject of a comic strip in the Daily Sketch, and Clapham wrote in character for The Radio Times and Tit-Bits.